faresbrayek2/xsmtp-back/README.md

 # xSMTP Store Backend

 This is the backend for the xSMTP store, built with FastAPI and MongoDB.
-It includes user management, ticket system, categories, and subcategories.
+It includes user management, ticket system, categories, subcategories, and support for various product types.

 ## Features

 - User registration and authentication
+- JWT-based authentication
 - Ticket system for user-admin communication
 - Categories and subcategories management
-- JWT-based authentication
+- Product management with various product types
+- Role-based access control

 ## Requirements